-Delivering and maintaining reliable energy to every customer in Princeton is one of PMLD's main goals.
-PMLD completed several upgrade projects to the electric distribution system, such as new utility poles, wires, and hardware; and the continued conversion of our main distribution lines from 4800 volts to 13800 volts.
-There were no town wide outages on the PMLD distribution side of the Town Meter.
-PMLD's customer outage hours for 2021 were 2,953 customer hours or roughly 1.95 hours per customer for the year, down from 18,392 customer hours and 12.23 hours per customer in 2020.
+There were not any town wide outages on the distribution side or the National Grid side of the Town meter in 2022.
 PMLD will continue to rebuild and strengthen the distribution system with new equipment and a comprehensive tree trimming program that has proven successful.
 PMLD is committed to keeping the lights on and those rare occasions that the lights go out, we are committed to as quick a response and restoration of the electric service as possible.